QuangHaiNguyen/EasyEmbeddedFramework/README.md

 ```

 To build one of the preset (I would recommend the linux_threadx_debug), use
-the following command:
+the command:

 ```bash
 cmake --preset=linux_threadx_debug
 cmake --build --preset=linux_threadx_debug
 ```

-To run the project, use the following command:
+To run the project, use the command:

 ```bash
 ./build_linux_threadx_debug/targets/linux_threadx/ez_target
 ```

-If you are using vs code, those commands are integrated provided that you
-have the neccessary plugins installed.

 ### Using Docker

 A docker file is prepared so that the users don't have to go through all of
 the troubles to start development.

-To build the docker image, use the following command:
+To build the docker image, use the command:

 ```bash
 make docker_build_image
 ```

-To start the container, use the following command:
+To start the container, use the command:

 ```bash
 make docker_run_bash
 ```

-Finally, use the folliwng command to get all the supported commands:
+Finally, to get all the supported commands, use the command:

 ```bash
 make help